Improved delta-kick cooling with multiple nonideal kicks

 To further show the effect of using additional $\delta-$kicks, Fig.~\ref{fig: N DKC with same and different free expansion times} compares the full momentum distributions after a harmonic $\delta-$kick with that after $1$, $2$ and $3$ Gaussian $\delta-$kicks.
-The kick strengths for the Gaussian kick cases are chosen through numerical optimization to minimize the final momentum RMS width.
+The kick strengths for the Gaussian kick cases are chosen through numerical optimization to minimize the final RMS momentum width.
 Fig.~\ref{fig: N DKC with same and different free expansion times} (a) is plotted for the same initial free expansion time ($t_f = t_1$) for all four protocols.
 While the momentum distribution after a Harmonic $\delta-$kick is Gaussian throughout, the distribution after a single Gaussian $\delta-$kick shows additional side peaks and exponential tails.
-Using additional $\delta-$kicks lowers the amplitude of these extra features, pushing the full distribution closer to the ideal harmonic case as the region of space over which the wavefunction extends becomes more harmonic.
-Accordingly, with more $\delta-$kicks, we can use longer initial free expansion times and, hence, obtain lower final temperatures.
-This improvement is visible in Fig.~\ref{fig: N DKC with same and different free expansion times} (b), where longer free expansion time is used for protocols with more Gaussian potential kicks.
+Using additional $\delta-$kicks lowers the amplitude of these extra features, pushing the full distribution closer to the ideal harmonic case.
+This improvement is further visible in Fig.~\ref{fig: N DKC with same and different free expansion times} (b), where longer free expansion time is used for protocols with more Gaussian potential kicks.
 The momentum distribution becomes narrower with each additional kick.
 For the parameters chosen for Fig.~\ref{fig: N DKC with same and different free expansion times} (b), we observe a reduction in the kinetic temperature by a factor of $2.5$ in going from a single $\delta-$kick to 2 $\delta-$kicks and by a factor of $3.2$ in going from 1 to 3 $\delta-$kicks.